-If you have been injured on the job, we require a letter of verification from your employer stating that they accept financial responsibility for your medical care.
+If you have been injured on the job, we require an authorization in writing from your workers comp carrier, adjuster or employer stating that they accept financial responsibility for your medical care.
 Otherwise, payment must be made at the time of service.

 We participate in the Medicare program.
 We are required to submit our charges to Medicare and payment will be made directly to us.
 However, you are responsible for any deductibles, coinsurance, and services that Medicare will not cover.